Who can get universal credit, housing benefit and council tax rebate?

 What you can do if the decision is wrong

-The DWP/local authority will notify you of their decision, for HB this is usually done by sending you a letter/written notice, for UC it is usually a message to your online account.
-You have the right to request a review within one calendar month of the date the letter/message was sent.
+The DWP/local authority will notify you of their decision.
+For SPC and HB this is usually done by sending you a letter/written notice, for UC it is usually a message to your online account.
+You have the right to ask the DWP to reconsider their decision within one calendar month of the date the letter/message was sent.
 You make your request in the same way you made your claim (e.g. online, by telephone etc.).
 If you do this within the time limit the DWP/local authority must reconsider their decision.
-This is sometimes called an ‘any grounds review’ because you don’t have to give reason why you think the decision is wrong.
+This is sometimes called an ‘any grounds review’ because you do not have to give a reason why you think the decision is wrong.

-You can ask for an ‘anytime review’ (outside the time limit) if the DWP/local authority made an ‘official error’.
+You can ask for a reconsideration outside the time limit (an ‘anytime review’) if the DWP/local authority made an ‘official error’.
 An ‘official error’ means the DWP/local authority failed to take account of a fact you told them about, used the wrong bit of law to decide your claim, or the right bit of law but misunderstood what it means.
-For example, if you told them you have EU Settled Status and they overlooked this, or they took it into account, but decided you weren’t entitled.
-If the new decision doesn’t give you what you asked for you can ask for an ‘any grounds review’ as above.
+For example, if you told them you have EU settled status and they overlooked this, or they took it into account, but decided you were not entitled.
+If the new decision does not give you what you asked for you can ask for an ‘any grounds review’ as above.

 In either case (any grounds or anytime) if your circumstances have changed since the original decision (e.g. you have been granted leave) you should also make a new claim to make sure you receive your maximum entitlement if your review/appeal fails.

-If you are dissatisfied with a DWP/local authority decision, you can appeal to an independent tribunal instead.
-If your appeal is about a UC decision you must make it directly to HM Courts and Tribunals Service (not the DWP) you can do this online or by letter.
+If you are dissatisfied with the outcome of your reconsideration request, you can appeal to an independent tribunal.
+If your appeal is about a UC decision you must make it directly to HM Courts and Tribunals Service (not the DWP) and you can do this online or by letter.
 If your appeal is about HB, you appeal to the local authority who made the decision (who must forward it to HMCTS if they disagree with any part of it).
 But in either case your UC/HB appeal is only valid if:

 - you tell the DWP/local authority that you want to ‘appeal to a tribunal’ within one month of the date they sent their notice to you; and